LPCIC/coq-elpi/apps/tc/README.md

    1002 1001` insert the hook `1001` before `1002`.
 Note that `OldName` should
    be an existing name, otherwise, a blocking error will be thrown at the next invocation of an elpi code.
-4. The event listener for instance and class creation can be extended with new elpi programs via the command `Elpi Register TC Compiler PROG`, where `PROG` is the name of the new elpi program called by the `Event` listener of coq.
+4. The event listener for instance/class creation can be extended with new elpi programs via the command `Elpi Register TC Compiler PROG`, where `PROG` is the name of the new elpi program called by the `Event` listener of coq.
    Note that in the case of the creation of a